juangarces/sound-timer/README.md

 # Sound Timer
-Plays a voice notification every 1, 5 and 15 minutes in your terminal.
+Plays a voice notification every 1, 5, 15, 30 and 60 minutes in your terminal.
 A simple bash script for linux.

+## Usage scenarios
+* In day trading, if you want to be notified every time a new candle/bar is confirmed in the most commonly used timeframes.

+* When you want to set up an exercise routine with a specific duration and receive voice notifications.

 ## Installation
 Download the repository or clone it using git: